-The Company incurred a consolidated net loss of \$406 and net profit of \$271 for the three months ended September 30, 2024 and September 30, 2023, respectively.
-The Company had a negative operating cash flow of \$354 for the three months ended September 30, 2024 and an accumulated deficit of \$169,640 as at September 30, 2024.
-The ability of the Company to continue as a going concern is dependent upon generating profit through its operations and/or obtaining additional financing through the issuance of debt or equity.
-If for any reason the Company is unable to continue as a going concern, then this could have an impact on the Company's ability to realize assets at their recognized values, in particular goodwill and other intangible assets, and to extinguish liabilities in the normal course of business at the amounts stated in the consolidated statements.
+The Company had a consolidated net loss of \$381 and \$1,025 for the three months and six months ended December 31, 2024, respectively, negative operating cash flows of \$687 for the six months ended December 31, 2024, and an accumulated deficit of \$170,450 as at December 31, 2024.
+The Company had a working capital surplus of \$5,577 as of December 31, 2024.
+Generally, these fluctuations and conditions indicate the existence of material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.
+If for any reason the Company is unable to continue as a going concern, then this could have an impact on the Company's ability to realize assets at their recognized values, in particular goodwill and other intangible assets, and to extinguish liabilities in the normal course of business at the amounts stated in the Interim Financial Statements.
+Management acknowledges that in the absence of securing additional capital when required, there is uncertainty over the Company's ability to meet its funding requirements as they fall due.